eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 types MAY however define additional claims and display information.
 Details are defined in [SD-JWT VC].

 This document defines the base type to be "urn:eudi:pid.1".
+As a convention, all PIDs must use types in the namespace "urn:eudi:".

 SD-JWT VC specifies Type Metadata as a machine-readable format for information regarding a type, including the information on claims such as what is contained